Kimball Electronics (KE)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Kimball Electronics’s ROIC averaged 1.8 percentage point decreases over the last few years.
+Unfortunately, Kimball Electronics’s ROIC averaged 1.4 percentage point decreases each year over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

-12. Key Takeaways from Kimball Electronics’s Q3 Results
+11. Key Takeaways from Kimball Electronics’s Q4 Results

-Kimball Electronics doesn’t pass our quality test.
-For starters, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+Kimball Electronics falls short of our quality standards.
+To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its rising cash profitability gives it more optionality, the downside is its projected EPS for the next year is lacking.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Kimball Electronics’s P/E ratio based on the next 12 months is 22.7x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+Kimball Electronics’s P/E ratio based on the next 12 months is 22.9x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.